yanhanov/yanhanov/README.md

 There was a time I used to gaze at websites and wonder, “Someone out there builds this.”
 Now — I am that someone.

-I'm a **Senior Middle Software Engineer** with a self-made path: no college, no expensive courses, no titles I didn’t earn.
+I'm a **Middle Software Engineer** with a self-made path: no college, no expensive courses, no titles I didn’t earn.
 One day I opened an HTML file and began.
 Since then, every line of code has been a line in my own book — written carefully, with meaning, and above all — so it works.

 I design and ship **production-grade software** across the stack: from pixel-perfect interfaces to scalable backends, APIs, and cross-platform apps.
 I don’t just write code — I architect systems, choose the right tools, and deliver solutions that last.